ardyflora/telegram-ipl-cricket-score-bot/README.md

 * lmxl - which is used to scrape the cricinfo website
    * To install lxml, Please follow: http://lxml.de/installation.html

+## How to Execute?
+* Execute in following order:

+  `python database.py` - This will create the *iplPoints.db* file.

+  `python pointTable.py` - This will insert iplPoint Table into iplPoints.db

+  `python fixtures.py` - This will insert fixtures Tables into iplPoints.db

+  `python interface.py` - Once this is running, you can go to telegram and open **pointTableCricinfo bot** where you can type `/start` to start the telegram bot, it should return _I'm a bot, please talk to me!_.
+Once you can see  that, you can run any of the two commands `/fixtures` or `/iplpoints`

 ## Release History
 * 0.0.1
     * Work in progress